andyferris/Dictionaries.jl/README.md

  "a" ⇒ 0x00
 ```

 Note that the *indices* of the output are not guaranteed to be mutable/insertable - in fact, in the current implementation inserting or deleting indices to the output of the above can corrupt the input container (Julia suffers similar restrictions with `AbstractArray`s with mutable indices, for example changing the size of the indices of a `SubArray` can lead to corruption and segfaults).
 This also holds true for the output of `map`, `broadcast`, `getindices`, `similar`, `zeros`, `ones`, `falses` and `trues`.
-If you want a new container with indices you can insert, use `empty` instead.
+If you want a new container with indices you can insert, by sure to `copy` the indices furst, or use `empty` instead.

 #### Empty, insertable dictionaries indices